CRO: Getting More Customers With The Same Amount Of Web Traffic

 CRO begins with a thorough review of your website and your business goals.
 The two must be aligned.
 If there are gaps, initial work will need to be done to get your website to align with your business goals.
-What do the website elements look like?
-Do you have a healthy website, clear messages, good graphics and layout, a secure purchase portal?

-- Create conversion opportunities on the site
+- Create conversion opportunities on the site, such as

 - Set up and report analytics tracking to measure: